If you are a dog lover, you must be familiar with the German Shepherd Dog.

 Yes, and there are many significant reasons behind their popularity throughout the world such as intelligence, affectionate behavior, exceptional temperament, protectiveness, and many more.

 If you have planned to get a German Shepherd puppy, you have just made one of the wisest decisions of your life.
 But like any other breed, German Shepherds do also have several needs that are needed to be addressed accordingly.
+Overall, Shepherd breeds are among the most popular and best working breeds.

 So, if your German Shepherd puppy is going to arrive in the near future, you should know/do the following.